browserengineering/book/book/accessibility.md

 [zoom-property]: https://developer.mozilla.org/en-US/docs/Web/CSS/zoom

 14-11 *Speaking out loud*.
-Implement a simple screen reader to actually read web pages aloud.
-The [`pyttsx`][pyttsx] is one popular option for speaking text, and can run in "non-blocking" mode, though it will require some integration with the browser event loop.
-Make sure to handle interrupting the speech when the user takes actions like hovering over nodes or tabbing throughout the document.
+Add code to actually read web pages aloud.
+The [`pyttsx`][pyttsx] library can speak text in "non-blocking" mode, though it will require some integration with the browser event loop.
+Make sure to interrupt speech when the user hovers over nodes or tabs throughout the document.
 Implement the `aria-live` attribute so the author can create either `assertive` alerts that interrupt current speech or `polite` ones that don't.

 [pyttsx]: https://pypi.org/project/pyttsx3/